-iii.
+iv.
 Eligibility for Accelerated Promotion as District Judge

 Usually, the minimum number of years of service as a senior civil judge is five years for the judicial officer to be considered for accelerated promotion to the cadre of district judge.
-However, in some states, , the five year period is counted after the successful completion of officiating period (two years).
+However, in some states, the five year period is counted after the successful completion of officiating period (two years).
 In some other states, there is no minimum number of years of service in the cadre of senior civil judges for the judicial officer to be eligible for accelerated promotion.

 Cadre Eligibility criteria

 Civil Judge to Senior Civil Judge The judicial officer should be in service as a

-Civil Judge (Junior Division) for not less than
+Civil Judge

-five years.

-Principle: seniority cum merit
+Principle: Merit cum seniority

 Senior Civil Judge to District Judge Regular Promotion: The judicial officer

 should be in service as a Civil Judge (Senior

 Division).

-Principle: seniority cum merit
+Principle: Merit cum seniority

 Accelerated Promotion: The judicial officer

 should be in service as a Civil Judge (Senior

-Division) for not less than five years.
+Division) for minimum of five years.

-Principle: merit
+Principle: Merit

-C. Criteria for Promotion as Senior Civil Judges
+B. Criteria for Promotion as Senior Civil Judges